itjuba/itjuba/README.md

 - 💼 I’m pursuing a  degree in software engineering
 - 💬 Ask me about anything, I would like to answer.
 - 📫 Please email via attignadjib@gmail.com to reach me.
-- :laughing: i cook programs
+- :laughing: funny facts about me :  I cook programs